w3c/wptserve/docs/handlers.rst

 and `content` is a string or an iterable returning strings.
 Such a function may also update the response manually.
 For example one may use `response.headers.set` to set a response header, and only return the content.
-One may even use this kind of handler, but manuipulate the output socket directly, in which case the return value of the function, and the properties of the respose object, will be ignored.
+One may even use this kind of handler, but manipulate the output socket directly, in which case the return value of the function, and the properties of the response object, will be ignored.

 The most common way to make a user function into a python handler is to use the provided `wptserve.handlers.handler` decorator::